itsjeffreyy/auto_send_email_with_smtp/README.md

 ```

 ## encrypt_sender_emailinfo.py
 This script encrypts the sender’s email address and password.
-The encrypted credentials are then used by the auto_send_email.py script to send the email.
+The encrypted credentials are then used by the `auto_send_email.py` script to send the email.
+You need to create the file`sender_info.txt` include your email address and password.
+This script will genereate the output file `sender_info_encrypt.txt`.

 Usage: